stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 ### Download another genome a different way

 There isn't a boa constrictor genome in NCBI :cry:.
-Let's download a bacterial genome instead: that of _Chlamydia psittaci_(https://en.wikipedia.org/wiki/Chlamydophila_psittaci).
+Let's download a bacterial genome instead: that of [_Chlamydia psittaci_](https://en.wikipedia.org/wiki/Chlamydophila_psittaci).
 This will allow us to practice finding and downloading and processing a genome using slightly different approaches.

 To find the _C. psittaci_ genome, we will go through the NCBI Genome database.
 Navigate to: